The Ministry of the Holy Spirit

 - The Holy Spirit in us.
 “Not by works of righteousness which we have done, but according to His mercy He saved us, by the washing of regeneration, and renewing of the Holy Ghost” (Titus 3:5).
 “Do you not know that you are the temple of God and that the Spirit of God dwells in you” (1 Corinthians 3:16)?

-- Being filled with the Holy Spirit.
+- Filled with the Holy Spirit.
 “Be not drunk with wine, wherein is excess; but be filled with the Spirit; Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ; Submitting yourselves one to another in the fear of God” (Ephesians 5:18-21).

 The process of “being filled” with the Holy Spirit has to do with character and fruit.
 No one is constantly filled with the Spirit because we have so many leaks.
 Any time we sin we are no longer filled with His Spirit at that moment.
 We must confess our sin (1 John 1:9) and ask God to refill us.
 As a result, praise flows out of us.
 For example, when we complain we’ve sprung another leak and must be refilled (Philippians 2:14).

 The main way to be filled with God’s Spirit is communion with Him and His Word (compare Ephesians 5:18-19 with Colossians 3:16).
-One tells us to be filled with the Spirit while the other tells us to allow the Word to dwell in us richly.
-Both have nearly the same context.
+One tells us to be filled with the Spirit while the other tells us to allow the Word of Christ to dwell in us richly.
+Both have nearly the same exact context.
 One of the ways to be filled with the Spirit of God is to saturate ourselves with His Word and spend time with Him in prayer, seated at His feet (Acts 4:13, Luke 10:38-42, John 7:37-39).

 - The Holy Spirit upon us.
 “But you shall receive power, after that the Holy Ghost is come upon you: and you shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).
-Power here is dunamis and means strength, power, ability; dynamite and dynamic.
+Power here is dunamis and means strength, power, ability; dynamite (explosive power) and dynamic.
 Let’s ask God for an overflow of His strength, power, ability, dynamite and dynamic in our lives.

 Elisha received a double portion of the anointing Elijah had because he was willing to serve.
 He first served behind twelve pair of oxen and then in faithful service to Elijah (1 Kings 19:19-21, 2 Kings 2:1-14).
 If you want to be used by God you must first be a faithful servant under another person’s ministry (Luke 16:12).